AstroJacobLi/Rosesim/README.md

 In PARSEC, I set the resolution of the thermal pulse cycles in the COLIBRI section: `ninTPC=20` as detailed in Marigo et al. (2017).
 This is to make AGB stars more resolved, see [Lee et al. (2025)](https://ui.adsabs.harvard.edu/abs/2025ApJ...995..135L/abstract) for more details.

+### TRILEGAL: MW star model
+I use the [TRILEGAL](https://stev.oapd.inaf.it/trilegal) model to generate the MW star catalog.
+The input parameters for TRILEGAL are (RA=10h, Dec=2.27 deg), limiting magnitude in 4th filter is set to 30 mag.
+The filters are Roman latest filters (2024) in Vega.
+The star catalog can be found in `ROSESIM_DATA_PATH/TRILEGAL/`.

 ### Background Sky Model
 You also need a realistic sky background (including MW stars and background galaxies).
 I have also prepared a sky model for you.
 It takes a simulated galaxy catalog called [JAGUAR](https://fenrir.as.arizona.edu/jaguar/download_jaguar_files.html) and the Milky Way star catalog from the [TRILEGAL](https://stev.oapd.inaf.it/trilegal) model.